Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 3. Parameterized: __init__ gets config, __call__ gets the function: The decorator expression @Class(args) creates an instance, then Python calls that instance with the function. __call__ returns a wrapper.

-4. Use functools.update_wrapper for metadata: Call functools.update_wrapper(self, func) in __init__ to copy __name__, __doc__, __module__, and __wrapped__ to the instance.
+4. Use functools.update_wrapper for metadata: Call functools.update_wrapper(self, func) in __init__ to copy __module__, __name__, __qualname__, __annotations__, and __doc__ to the instance (Python 3.12+ also copies __type_params__), merge __dict__, and set __wrapped__.

 5. Implement __get__ for method compatibility: Without the descriptor protocol, class-based decorators do not correctly bind the instance argument when used on methods.
-Implement __get__ to return a MethodType bound to the object.
+Implement __get__ to return a MethodType bound to the object — mirroring exactly how Python functions implement __get__ in C (Python Descriptor HowTo Guide).
+This makes the decorator a non-data descriptor, consistent with how all regular methods work.

 6. Class decorators excel at stateful behavior: Call counters, execution timers, caches, and rate limiters are all naturally expressed as class attributes.
 The decorator instance can also expose methods like stats(), reset(), and cache_clear() that callers can use directly.